 To obtain the CIC® credential, professionals in infection prevention and control must meet the eligibility requirements and pass the initial CIC® certification exam to become certified.
 Certification in infection prevention and control is valid for five years from the year of successful examination.
-For example, candidates who certify in 2015 must recertify in 2020, 2025, etc. This is because changes in infection prevention best practices occur frequently.
-Certified professionals who do not recertify before their certification period expires will lose their CIC® designation as of December 31st of the last year of the certification period.
+For example, candidates who certify in 2020 must recertify in 2025, 2030, etc. This is because changes in infection prevention best practices occur frequently.
+Certified professionals who do not recertify before their certification period expires will lose their CIC® designation as of December 31st of the last year of the certification period and are considered lapsed.
 Use of the CIC® designation is prohibited until they have reapplied and successfully passed the initial certification exam.
-The assessment of "sufficient experience" is individual to the candidate and can vary; CBIC recommends two years of experience in infection prevention and control.
-Candidates who are comfortable with their knowledge and experience may sit for the exam whenever they are ready.
-However, analysis of our data has demonstrated greater success amongst candidates with at least two years of experience in the field.